-A PHA must ensure that persons with disabilities have full access to the PHA's programs and services.
-This responsibility begins with the first contact by an interested family and continues through every aspect of the program.
+The PHA must ensure that persons with disabilities have full access to the PHA's programs and services.
+This responsibility begins with the first inquiry of an interested family and continues through every programmatic area of the public housing program [24 CFR 8].